dkthecoder/Mr-listy-the-list-making-CRUD-app/README.md

 As this is not a production app, tests such as security tests and performance tests were not part of the scope of this project; only testing for functionality was performed.
 Testing was attempted but not completed; there are no coverage or testing reports to show at this time.

+In theory my testing plan would have utilised integration testing to assess the functions of the website given normal and edge cases of user input.
+Some elements to test would include (but not limited too):
+* Normal, regular input.
+* Overloading fields with alpha-numeric values.
+* Using special characters in regular and overloaded input.
+* SQL injection.
+* Non-normal interaction (such as accessing elemnts of the sight through the url routing).

 ## Known Issues:
 * User authentication needs to be amended to varify the user of the session cannot access other users lists.